Presidencies

 Baden-Württemberg took over the presidency of the “Four Motors for Europe” from the Auvergne-Rhône-Alpes Region on 20 March 2023.

-Baden-Wurttemberg‘s presidency will focus on the areas of economic transformation, technological transition, and the reduction of CO2 emissions with the guiding theme New economic perspectives: Transformation as an opportunity for the viability of our regions.”
+Baden-Wurttemberg‘s presidency focused on the areas of economic transformation, technological transition, and the reduction of CO2 emissions with the guiding theme New economic perspectives: Transformation as an opportunity for the viability of our regions.”

 • Implementing the guiding topic by including Four Motor formats to existing activities and thus using synergies available